ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-radiator-cover-ideas-how-to-cover-an-unattractive-radiator.md

 {:.list.list-positive}

 * **PCV** - this material is one of the cheapest.
-Its main advantages are the light weight and flexibility in cutting patterns.
+Its main advantages are the light weight and flexibility when it comes to cutting patterns.
 There are **many manufacturers producing boards made of this material** - you can purchase one in a chosen pattern.
 * **MDF** - radiator covers made of MDF boards are quite durable.
 Manufacturers offer a lot of shapes and designs.
 * **Glass** - this material is very aesthetic, however it might be very prone to damage.
 It is also quite heavy.
 * **Metal** - the most commonly used metals are steel and aluminium.
 A metal radiator cover is very durable and conducts heat well.
 Keep in mind that this type does not protect from burns.